 Due to Alabama’s implied consent law, refusing a breathalyzer test can be used against you in court during a trial.
 A refusal is an automatic suspension of your driver’s license – whether or not there was probable cause to arrest you in the first place.

 Even if you haven’t been drinking, and even if you would blow a 0.0%, your license could be suspended if you refuse breath testing.

-It is important to note: If you’re on private property, you’re not legally bound to take a Breathalyzer test.
+It is important to note: If you are on private property, you’re not legally bound to take a breathalyzer test.
 However, if you’re on a public street and refuse a Breathalyzer, that’s an automatic suspension of your driver’s license.

 Regardless of what area in Alabama you are charged within, you need to hire a lawyer to explore your options – because you will not get a good outcome if you go to court and plead guilty to a DUI.

 There are a variety of other options that you could explore with a DUI defense attorney, such as: